cs5581/CS684_Project-3-4-/Sprint 4/Test Plan/Test Plan.md

 ## Approach

   ### Regression Testing
+  - Examine all of the reports that were introduced in prior editions.
+At the end of each sprint, regression testing will be added.
+  - Regression testing will cover all of the end-to-end functionality that has been built up to the current sprint.
+  - All test cases in the regression suite must be executed during each Regression cycle.
+  - From sprint 1 to sprint 4, system testing will be performed end to end for all of the functionality stated in the Test plan's scope.
+  - Manual test cases will be used for regression testing.

 ## Pass/Fail Criteria
 - All the major functionality of the application should work as intended and the pass percentage of test cases should be more than 90%.